-- The items of income, deductions, and credits "flow down" from the S corporation to each shareholder through the Schedule K-1, Shareholder's Share of Income, Deductions, Credits, etc. Each shareholder is responsible for paying taxes on their pro rata share of the S corporation’s items of income, deductions, and credits.
+- The items of income, deductions, and credits flow through from the S corporation to each shareholder through the California Schedule K-1, Shareholder's Share of Income, Deductions, Credits, etc. Each shareholder is responsible for paying taxes on their pro rata share of the S corporation’s items of income, deductions, and credits.

 - A separate bank account and separate records are required with this form of entity.

 - The management structure of the S corporation will depend upon what type of entity it is under state civil law, e.g. corporation, partnership, or LLC.
 The shareholders of the corporation are not liable for the losses of the business, and creditors may only look to the corporation and its business assets for payment.